matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

 [counting annotations](#counting-annotations).

 ## Edge Cases

-How do you stop people reacting more than once with the same key?
- 1. You error with 400 (M_INVALID_REL_TYPE) if they try to react twice with the same key, locally
- 2. You flatten duplicate reactions received over federation from the same user when calculating your local aggregations
- 3. You don't pass duplicate reactions received over federation to your local user.
- 4. XXX: does synapse do 2 & 3 yet?

 Which message types are reactable?
  * Any.
 But perhaps we should provide some UI best practice guidelines: